 The single best thing we did was have our driver booked.
 We never do this. it cost a bomb.
 It was worth every penny.
 I booked through the hotel.
 It was then noted our arrival was early and departure was late and check in access requested.
 I am sure this helped us a little.

-The room is ready, I tell him.
+Triston doesn’t know yet that the room is ready, so I tell him it is.
 He says to me he had to chuck out his undies.
 I laugh in disgust and ask why but we are back at reception and he says he will fill me in later.